michieltjampens/dcafs/docs/drawio/taskblocks.md

 - **Required properties:**
     - `dcafstype`: Must be `writerblock` for it to be processed as a Writer Block.
     - `message`: Defines the data to send.
 Expected end-of-line sequences are automatically added.
+  - `target`: Defines the target of the data fe. stream:sensor.
 - **Optional Properties:**
-    - `target`: Same as the arrow.
-Used if no arrow connected valid target is found.
+    - `targettype`: If you wish to use just the id as text on the shape, this property can be used to store type.
+        - For example: target=sensor, targettype=stream